Search

-Building healthy, happy communities at the
+Building healthy, happy communities at the global, local or personal scale.

 Local and global challenges to public health come in many forms: social and economic inequality, changes to the climate and environment, political upheaval, technological obstacles, lack of funding.
 Many of these problems require holistic, interdisciplinary approaches to overcome them.